 The killing of four Bodo men last week sparked off violent attacks by Bodo tribespeople on Muslim villages.

-Hundreds of homes were torched and more than 200,000 people fled their homes for relief camps set up in schools and
+Hundreds of homes were torched and more than 200,000 people fled their homes for relief camps set up in schools and government buildings.

 On Thursday, Assam's Chief Minister Tarun Gogoi met Bodo and Muslim leaders in an effort to defuse tensions and restore peace, while the federal government ordered more troops to be sent to the three worst-hit districts, Kokrajhar, Dibrugarh and Chirang.
 A curfew has helped curtail the violence, but the situation remains uneasy and tense, said local officials.
 Police reported sporadic incidents of violence in Chirang as armed bands of Bodo youth roamed the deserted villages.
 Soldiers have orders to shoot to kill arsonists and a 24-hour curfew is in place, said G. D. Tripathi, Assam's home secretary.
 There are already 6,000 army and paramilitary soldiers on the ground.
 They have marched through towns and villages in a show of force to give residents confidence to return to their homes.